Vauhtin0rsu/SDS-Mobile-Project/README.md

 ![kuva](https://github.com/user-attachments/assets/54517659-0a9b-42f9-9e15-0da95dfdc44c)

-Wait for Android Studio to clone the project and you are good to go.
+Wait for Android Studio to clone the project and run the app on your device to test it out.